chrisege/tumblr-utils/README.markdown

 # Tumblr Tools
 ## For node.js
+### Archived!
+Go here for the code I'm actually working on: https://github.com/chrisege/tumblrImgUtils
 Doesn't do anything yet.

 The goal is to provide an interface for quickly queueing/posting a bunch of results from a google image (or flickr) search.
 Plus some other things.